 Our Story

-Northeast Michigan Community Mental Health Authority would like to welcome you to our agency.
-Whether you come to us for an emergency or routine assessment, please know that our goal is to provide prompt, professional and personal assessment and/or referral.
+Northeast Michigan Community Mental Health Authority (NeMCMHA) would like to welcome you to our agency!
+Whether you come to us for an emergency or routine assessment, please know that our goal is to provide prompt, professional, and personal assessment and/or referral.

-The priority population of those eligible for services include individuals who may have a severe and persistent mental illness, children with a severe emotional disturbance, individuals who may have an intellectual/developmental disability and individual who may have a substance use disorder that is co-occurring with a mental illness.
+The priority populations of those eligible for services include individuals who may have a severe and persistent mental illness, children with a severe emotional disturbance, individuals who may have an intellectual/developmental disability, and individuals who may have a substance use disorder that is co-occurring with a mental illness.
 Individuals served will not be denied access to services due to inability to pay.
-With over 50 years of experience, the Northeast Michigan Community Mental Health Authority Board has adopted a Mission and Vision Statement and defined Core Values.
+With over 50 years of experience, the Northeast Michigan Community Mental Health Authority Board has adopted a mission and vision statement and defined core values.

 Our History

-In 1968, Northeast Michigan Community Mental Health Services became a community mental health agency, five years after the State of Michigan passed Public Act 54 to allow for counties to create and provide services for individuals with mental illnesses, developmental disabilities and substance abuse disorders outside of psychiatric hospitals and institutions.
-At that time, Northeast Michigan Community Mental Health was a seven-county region -- Alcona, Alpena, Iosco, Montmorency, Ogemaw, Oscoda and Presque Isle.
+In 1968, Northeast Michigan Community Mental Health Services became a community mental health agency, five years after the State of Michigan passed Public Act 54 to allow counties to provide services for individuals with mental illnesses, developmental disabilities, and substance abuse disorders outside of psychiatric hospitals and institutions.
+At that time, Northeast Michigan Community Mental Health was a seven-county region -- Alcona, Alpena, Iosco, Montmorency, Ogemaw, Oscoda, and Presque Isle.
 In 1979, three of these counties decided to create their own community mental health program.
-Iosco, Ogemaw and Oscoda formed what is now AuSable Valley Community Mental Health Authority.
+Iosco, Ogemaw, and Oscoda formed what is now AuSable Valley Community Mental Health Authority.

-Click here to read our birthday edition of a newsletter with more detail.
+Click here to read our anniversary edition newsletter with more detail.